PagerDuty (NYSE:PD) Updates FY 2022 Earnings Guidance

+PagerDuty (NYSE:PD) last released its quarterly earnings data on Wednesday, June 2nd.
+The company reported ($0.08) EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.09) by $0.01.
+The firm had revenue of $63.59 million during the quarter, compared to the consensus estimate of $62.05 million.
+PagerDuty had a negative return on equity of 21.75% and a negative net margin of 35.19%.
+The company’s quarterly revenue was up 27.7% on a year-over-year basis.
+During the same quarter in the previous year, the company posted ($0.04) earnings per share.
+On average, equities analysts expect that PagerDuty will post -1 EPS for the current year.

-In other news, CEO Jennifer Tejada sold 10,000 shares of the firm’s stock in a transaction dated Friday, April 9th.
+In other news, CEO Jennifer Tejada sold 10,000 shares of the company’s stock in a transaction on Friday, April 9th.
 The stock was sold at an average price of $41.58, for a total transaction of $415,800.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director Zachary Nelson sold 6,331 shares of the firm’s stock in a transaction dated Monday, June 21st.
-The stock was sold at an average price of $43.56, for a total value of $275,778.36.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, Director Sameer Dholakia sold 4,023 shares of the company’s stock in a transaction on Thursday, June 24th.
+The shares were sold at an average price of $45.45, for a total value of $182,845.35.
 The disclosure for this sale can be found here.
-Insiders have sold 71,474 shares of company stock valued at $3,041,475 over the last 90 days.
-9.90% of the stock is owned by corporate insiders.
+Insiders have sold a total of 75,497 shares of company stock worth $3,224,321 in the last ninety days.
+Insiders own 9.90% of the company’s stock.

 PagerDuty, Inc operates a digital operations management platform in the United States and internationally.
 Its platform harnesses digital signals from virtually any software-enabled system or device, combines it with human response data, and orchestrates teams to take the right actions in real time.
 The company's platform provides on-call management, event intelligence, incident response, business visibility, and advanced analytics solutions to address digital operations management requirements.